keboola/developers-docs/extend/docker/quick-start.md

 - Have a [KBC project](/overview/devel-project/) where you can test your code.
 - Get yourself acquainted with [Docker](/extend/docker/tutorial/).
 You must be able to [run `docker`](/extend/docker/tutorial/setup/) commands.
 - You should be able to send API requests.
-Although you can use an [Apiary](https://apiary.io/) client console, we recommend using [Postman](https://www.getpostman.com/) as it is more convenient.
+Although you can use the [Apiary](https://apiary.io/) client console, we recommend using [Postman](https://www.getpostman.com/) as it is more convenient.
 If you do use Postman, you can [import a list](/overview/api/) of [sample requests](https://www.getpostman.com/collections/87da6ac847f5edcac776).